AutopsyTurvy/CommunityScienceMuseum/README.md

 <img src="https://raw.githubusercontent.com/tandpfun/skill-icons/main/icons/HTML.svg" width="50" height="50"> <img src="https://raw.githubusercontent.com/tandpfun/skill-icons/main/icons/CSS.svg" width="50" height="50"> <img src="https://raw.githubusercontent.com/tandpfun/skill-icons/main/icons/VSCode-Dark.svg" width="50" height="50">

+---

 #### Getting Started

 ** Installing **

--- Clone the repo:
+-- To clone the repo:

     git clone git@github.com: https://github.com/AutopsyTurvy/CommunityScienceMuseum.git

-Install the dependencies: N/A
+Install the dependencies, (if running through command line or terminal):

     npm install

 -- Running

-To run the app, run the following commands:
+To run the app, run the following commands (if running through command line or terminal):

     npm run start

 You may also choose to add to/ clone this code in another way than through the command line or terminal, and you may do this by opening it in your chosen code editor, via GitHub desktop, and subsequently, VScode.
---

-    From GitHub Desktop, open repo in a code editor, typically "VScode", then open in live server.
+---